Ivan8or/GoldenDupes/README.md

 <br>

-to build from source, download the git repo and run `gradle clean shadowJar` while in the root of the repository.
+to build from source, download the git repo and run (if on Windows) `./gradlew.bat clean shadowJar`
+ (if on Linux/MacOS)  `./gradlew clean shadowJar` while in the root of the repository.